hazaarlabs/hazaar-mvc/docs/src/docs/start/manual-setup.md

 * PHP 7.0 or greater
 * Composer
 * Terminal for accessing the [Hazaar Tool](/reference/hazaar-tool) via it's Command Line Interface (CLI).
 * Text Editor or IDE.
 We recommend [Visual Studio Code](https://code.visualstudio.com/) with the devContainers plugin.
-For help with setting up Visual Studio Code for Hazaar MVC development, see [Tooling](/guide/tooling).
+For help with setting up Visual Studio Code for Hazaar development, see [Tooling](/guide/tooling).
 * A web server.
 See [Deploying to a Web Server](/guide/deploy/overview) for more information.
 Setting up a development web server is beyond the scope of this documentation but it is similar to setting up a production web server.

 ## Let's Go!

-To get started with Hazaar MVC, you need to create an application using composer.
+To get started with Hazaar, you need to create an application using composer.
 This is a simple process that will create a new directory containing your application and all the required dependencies.

 ### The Example Application